 Learn how to modify activities for students with diverse physical and intellectual abilities.
 Get great hands-on tips and ideas to include all your students in activity and physical literacy.

-Physical Activity and Physical Literacy for All (Equity, Diversity, Inclusion)
+Physical Activity and Physical Literacy for Everyone: Setting the Stage for Inclusion

 Do all of your students feel included and respected in physical and health education, and in class physical activities?